Jordan-Prescott/odins_spear/docs/contact.md

 ***

 Thank you for reaching out to us.
-We will get back to you as soon as possible.​​
+We will get back to you as soon as possible!